 My life began to change.
 I began to see how wrong I had been living and how I needed to repent of many things.
 If I was going to call myself a “Christian”, I needed to start actually BEING a Christian.
 I began to love the church.
 I began to love God’s people and had an overwhelming desire to serve God in any way that I could.

 I’ve been deeply involved with many different churches and various denominations over the years within my local community.
-God has blessed me with a variety of different roles and challenged me every step of the way.
+God has blessed me with a variety of different roles and helped me grow me every step of the way.
 I’ve grown in my relationship with Him and other believers over the years and have developed a deep love and respect for His Word and a strong passion for teaching, preaching, counseling and leading.

 I’ve been happily married to my high school sweetheart since 2003 and just this past year we were finally blessed with our first child after years of being told it would never happen.
 But nothing is impossible for God.